 We typically assume that we communicate in order to share information or coordinate social life.
 But it’s more accurate to say that we communicate to reduce or absorb uncertainty.
 In other words, communication serves to reduce the range of the possible or plausible.
 Communication tries to solve the problem of double contingency–or the fact that two autonomous systems (ego and alter) are free to act in unexpected ways: Two cars stop at an intersection; each car is capable of moving forward, but there is the expectation that the car that arrived first gets to move first.
 This rule addresses but does not actually solve the problem of double contingency because a driver can still break the rule.
+But at least we know that a rule has been broken and we can respond accordingly.
 Communication does not solve the problem of double contingency; it just addresses it with more or less success.

 Another symbolically generalized communication medium is authority/power.
 For example, a police officer has been granted the authority pull a car over and ask the driver for her driver’s license.
 The driver may disobey, but at least there is the expectation that the driver will obey.

 The passages below are from an interesting journal article by Nicolás Lavagnino